buildkite/docs/styleguide/STYLE.md

 ```
 <!-- vale off -->

-This is some text
+This is some text that you do NOT want the linter to check

-more text here...

 <!-- vale on -->
 ```